pwyf/ati/2018/agencies/switzerland-sdc.md

 Four out of seven finance and budget indicators are published in a comparable format: commitments, disaggregated budgets, disbursement and expenditures and total organisation budget.
 No information at all can be found for capital spend, project budget and project budget document.

-No performance indicators are published in IATI and only objectives are consistently provided in other formats.
+No performance indicators are published to IATI and only objectives are consistently provided in other formats.
 While results as well as reviews and evaluations are sometimes available, pre-project impact appraisals are not provided at all.

 ---